Over the past three decades, what fads do you think teachers have wasted their time doing the most?

 Including 3 and 7 parts or whatever number of parts you’ve been told!
 There is little or no evidence to suggest any suitable model works other than quality first teaching from the outset.

 The result?
-Another fad which blights teacher performance in return for whole-school compliance.
+Another fad which blights teacher autonomy in return for whole-school compliance.

 It is absolutely essential that you ask the correct question in the first place, and then use a mechanism to find a student to answer.
-If you do it the other way round, first, all the other students can relax, and second, you will probably merely replicate your existing expectations of the student.
 Used by many teachers in their fast-track induction, lolly-sticks are a neat little trick to ensure that every child takes part in the lesson to appease observers.
 But, what are they learning and what is the teacher assessing by doing so?
 Overall, whatever mechanism you use to ask questions, it’s the quality of your question – who it is targeted to and why – and the quality of feedback that counts.

 The result?
 It’s a myth – show me the research?

 The result?
-Another myth.
-Talk for as long as you want, as long as students are engaged in the work and you can assess the progress made over time.
+Hearsay.
+Talk for as long as you want, as long as teachers check that students have made a change in their long-term memory…

-Yes, believe it or not, teachers were required to write detailed lesson plans (2-3 A4 pages) for every lesson and submit them to their teams and/or the inspectors for lesson observations.
-Although the myth of writing detailed lesson plans is largely debunked, there are strong rumours that 1,000s of primary schools still ask their teachers to submit weekly lesson plans to their headteachers.
-The result, teachers spend their entire Sundays writing weekly planning sheets, to submit on a Monday morning for people who won’t be in the lesson!
+Yes, believe it or not, teachers are still required to write detailed lesson plans (2-3 A4 pages) for every lesson and submit them to their line manager for lesson observations.
+Although the myth of writing detailed lesson plans is largely debunked, there are strong rumours that many primary schools still ask their teachers to submit weekly lesson plans to their headteachers.
+The result, teachers spend their entire Sundays writing weekly planning sheets to submit on a Monday morning for people who won’t be in the lesson!

 The result?
 This could be a myth, hearsay and a fad all in one.
 Yet to find any research to suggest lesson planning leads to better outcomes.
 I’m going with school inspection and teacher-training-driven-science; it’s a fad.

-Stamping in a student’s book to indicate that verbal feedback has taken place, adds no value to learning.
-It has little or no impact!
+Stamping or recording ‘VF’ in a student’s book to indicate that verbal feedback has taken place adds no value to learning.
 If the stamp is merely to serve as an indication to an observer when looking through students books, then those teachers have lost their way in the classroom and is undermining the value of a teacher’s work.

 The result?
-God.
-One of the worst education myths to appear in classrooms over the last decade.
+One of the worst myths to appear in classrooms over the last decade.

 This idea was originally designed to reduce marking and make more of key assessments and may have stemmed from some senior leaders interpretation of the School Inspection Handbook.
 After posting this blog, the origins of the idea have come to light and have been clarified by the person who claims to have promoted the original idea which has been lost in translation.
 Thankfully, OfSTED has started to publish their own misconceptions and they could not be clearer.